wp-plugins/disable-user-modify-profile-page/readme.txt

 == Description ==

-1) Under "All Users", individually per user, you can disable the profile page access.
+ Under "All Users", individually per user, you can disable the profile page access.

-2) (P.S.
-OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )
+>  (P.S.
+Note!
+This is a <a href="http://codesphpjs.blogspot.com/2014/10/nsp-non-slowing-plugins-for-wordpress.html" target="_blank">Non-Slowing</a> Plugin.
+See OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )

-p.s. thanks to https://gist.github.com/Giuseppe-Mazzapica/11070063

 == Installation ==